Anamizu, Ishikawa: Demographics

 Per Japanese census data, the population of Anamizu has declined over the past 50 years.

 History

 The area around Anamizu was part of ancient Noto Province.
 During the Sengoku Period (1467–1568), the area was contested between the Hatakeyama clan, Uesugi clan and Maeda clan, with the area becoming part of Kaga Domain under the Edo period Tokugawa shogunate.
 Following the Meiji restoration, the area was organised into Fugeshi District, Ishikawa.
-The village of Anamizu was established on April 1, 1889 with the establishment of the modern municipalities system.
+The village of Anamizu was established on April 1, 1889, with the establishment of the modern municipalities system.
 It was raised to town status on August 10, 1903.
 Anamizu annexed the neighbouring villages of Shimazaki and Tobo on April 1, 1908; the villages of Kabuto and Sumiyoshi on March 31, 1954; and the village of Morohashi on March 10, 1955.

-Anamizu and its surrounding area experienced the 2007 Noto earthquake on March 25, 2007.
+Anamizu and its surrounding area experienced the 2007 Noto earthquake on March 25, 2007, and the 2024 Noto earthquake on January 1, 2024.
+After the disaster, the survivors were housed in the municipal stadium named after sumo wrestler Endō, a native of Anamizu.
+Considered a local hero in his hometown, his sanshō trophies are displayed there.
+On February 6, 2024, Endō was part of a delegation of wrestlers from the prefecture (along with Ōnosato, Kagayaki and former Tochinonada); charged with symbolically presenting Governor Hiroshi Hase with the sums raised during the January tournament and donations from the Sumo Association.

 Economy

 The economy of Anamizu is based on agriculture and commercial fishing.